-To make things even simpler for businesses, education consultancy management crm like Agentcis come equipped with “Email Templates” feature.
+To make things even simpler for businesses, management CRM like Agentcis come equipped with “Email Templates” feature.
 Generally, such features are customizable.
 Abroad agents can really benefit from such features.
 Therefore, can create, update or rewrite email templates that best suit your business needs.

 - Look around